 The greatest freedom we can achieve is freedom from food.
 For many of us, food is our drug of choice.
 Yet, we need food to survive.
 I honestly believe that food addiction is one of the hardest to overcome.
 Unlike a drug addiction to heroin or cocaine or alcohol addiction, where you don’t need heroin, cocaine or alcohol to survive, you do need food.
 You just need the right foods.
 I’m not saying that drug or alcohol addiction is easy to overcome, far from it.
 I’m saying that food addiction presents an additional challenge since you can’t survive without food.

 Bariatric surgery gives us freedom from food.
 We no longer have to be chained to the emotional eating that once controlled our lives.
 Sure, it may still sneak up on us from time-to-time, but we have developed tools to deal with our emotional eating.
 Things like exercising, meditating, coloring or talking to a friend.
 Being grateful for your new life helps you overcome this food addiction.
 You don’t need food to be happy.
 You can do other things and find your happiness within yourself.
+One of the things that has helped me fill the hole where food tried to fill, but fell short, is getting closer to God.
+Open the Bible and read it.
+It’s a life-instruction manual.
+You just need to start.

 Being Grateful for Your New Life